ahrvoje/arb4win/README.md

 **_/local/bin_** contains shared libraries (**_libgmp-10.dll_**, **_libgmpxx-4.dll_**, **_libmpfr-4.dll_**, **_flint.dll_**, **_arb.dll_**).

 **_/local/lib_** contains static libraries for compiler and target defined in **_buildARB.sh_** script.
-I decided not to include them into this repository as everybody needs to build them using their own compiler and target anyways.
+I decided not to include them into this repository as everybody needs to build them using their own compiler and target anyway.

 **_/local/include_** contains header files needed to build against static libraries.